J888/info-site-v2/README.md

 ## Development To-Do Items

+- Make view counts completely optional since new sites arent gonna have a google analytics account setup right away
+- Get rid of the digital ocean deployment stuff because the deployment process is gonna be different now.
+- Make disqus completely optional
+- For all my sites, they should share a static file bucket.
+The folders would be different.
+   - same for the image bucket.
+It can be generic
 - Make fonts configurable
 - "highlighted" tweets section - show a set of tweets (with react twitter embed component)
   - configurable in site config.
 And if they're not present then don't display anything.